(This page revised October 13, 2015)

 In 1932, Parker test-marketed the Golden Arrow, which a year later became what is perhaps the best known of the visible-ink-supply pens, the Vacumatic.
 With its dramatically jewel-like lateral striations the Vacumatic offered a full-length picture of its ink supply by alternating clear bands with colored.
 Possibly riffing on the 1929 demonstration of an experimental TV, Parker called its visible-ink feature the Television Ink Supply.
 Here are two Vacumatics, one from 1934 and one from 1946:

 Two years after the Golden Arrow appeared, Sheaffer began producing plunger-filling pens.
 The company sold these models, in marbled, snakeskin and other patterns, under its Vacuum-Fil and WASP sub-brands (below, first pen) until it had confidence enough in the filler to introduce Sheaffer-branded pens with it.
 Wahl-Eversharp quickly followed suit with a plunger-filling version of its Doric, calling its filler the One-Shot vacuum filler (below, second pen).
-Although Wahl-Eversharp discontinued the One-Shot filler with the 1938 retirement of the Doric, Sheaffer continued to produce Vacuum-Fil models until 1949.
-The third pen shown here is a "TRIUMPH" Autograph from the World War II years, and the fourth is a Tuckaway Sentinel from immediately after the War.
+Although Wahl-Eversharp discontinued the One-Shot filler with the 1938 retirement of the Doric, Sheaffer continued to produce Vacuum-Fil models through 1948.
+The third pen shown here is a “TRIUMPH” Autograph from the World War II years, and the fourth is a Tuckaway Sentinel from immediately after the war.
 The Tuckaway features a revised design, and its transparent area extends only about 1/3 of the barrel’s effective length.

 How do you apply a transparent barrel to a sac-filling pen?
 There are two ways, and both appeared during the Golden Age.
 The easier method is to make the pen a bulb filler, which uses a shortened sac as a pump to fill the barrel in much the same manner as the Parker Vacumatic.
-This is how Dunn had done it back in the days of Bakelite, and this is how Wahl-Eversharp did it with the Bantam, introduced in about 1932.
+This is how it had been done back in the days of Bakelite, and this is how Wahl-Eversharp did it with the Bantam, introduced in about 1932.
 The pen has a blind cap about half the total barrel length, and removing the blind cap reveals the bulb for the user to squeeze with his or her fingers.
 The Bantam appeared in many colors and variations, including even a small desk pen with base.
 Many have partially transparent barrels: the first pen here shows the same ribbonlike design as on the Doric above, and the second’s barrel is opaque marbled celluloid with a very narrow clear band right above the threads.

 Soennecken and Waterman each took the bulb filler one step farther.
 Soennecken built a button-filling system into the blind cap, complete with a screw-threaded collar that locks the button against inadvertent pressing (instead of a second blind cap!) while Waterman designed a double-acting lever to operate the pressure bar (U.S. Patent No 2,087,672, by Gabriel Larsen and Henry N. Briechle).
 Both of these designs require multiple strokes to fill, just as with a bulb that you squeeze manually.
 Shown here are a Rheingold 613 by Soennecken and a Copper-Ray Ink-Vue by Waterman.